 How to Set Up Feed to Post's General Feed Source Settings

 Each feed source needs to have a few general settings set.
 They let the plugin know what to do with the incoming posts.
-The default settings are the most commonly used, so there is a high probability that you can leave things as they are.
-However, having these settings gives you a lot of flexibility.
+The default settings are the most commonly used, so in most cases, you can leave them as they are.
+However, modifying these settings gives you a lot of flexibility.

 Here’s the meta box you will see:

 Most of the options are self-explanatory, however, let us take a look at them one by one.

 If you have the plugin installed on a multisite version of WordPress, this option will be visible.
 You can select which sub site the newly imported content should be posted.